-If you do decide to talk about your disability you should explain how it affects you stating what you can and can't do in relation to the job.
-Make sure you’re positive and talk about how you've overcome any hurdles.
+If you do decide to talk about your disability you should explain how it affects you, outlining what you can do in relation to the job and the activities/responsibilities where you would require some modification or assistance.
+Make sure you're positive and talk about how you've overcome any hurdles.
 Then explain any adjustments you would need the company to make and end by saying you're available to discuss if they have any questions.

 Dear Ms Rainer

 Re: Social worker - Children and Young People's Services

 I am writing to apply for the social worker post advertised on Project for Children's website.
 As requested, I am enclosing my CV.